Watch A Plant Grow

 2. Look at your plant for a minute everyday

-This sounds weird to most busy people, and they may think you look weird if you stop in the middle of a busy pathway just looking at a little plant.
+People may think you look weird if you stop in the middle of a busy pathway just looking at a little plant.
 So try to find somewhere with more privacy.
-The point is to look hard enough to remember the shape of the leaves, the number of flowers if any, new shoots, browning or dying leaves.
+Look hard enough to notice the shape of the leaves, the number of flowers if any, if new shoots are visible.
 Note any changes from day to day.
-This is one of the best ways to practise your powers of observation.
-When you can observe the changes in a plant, you’ll find observing human behaviour a piece of cake since that is much more obvious.
+When you can observe the changes in a plant, you’ll find observing human behaviour a piece of cake.

 3. Make mental notes

-Depending on what type of plant you adopt, you will learn different lessons.
-People who have observed the bamboo plant note that you could spend years watering it and nothing happens for 5 to 6 years, then suddenly it shoots up 6 feet high.
-See, some people are like that.
-They bloom late in life, or take a long time to become proficient at a skill, but once they do, they soar to the top of their class.
-The lesson here is patience.
-Growth sometimes occurs in spurts and the timing is not within your control.
-Just keep working on it and you may amaze yourself someday.
+Those who have observed the bamboo plant know that you can spend years watering it.
+Nothing happens for 5 to 6 years, then suddenly it shoots up 6 feet high.
+Some people are like that too.
+They bloom late in life, or take a long time to become proficient at a skill.
+But once they do, they soar to the top of their class.

 You and I are most likely not going to spend years on this exercise.
 I like to observe the money plant because this is fast-growing and the changes are easy to see from day to day.
-The lesson I learnt from this plant is that it takes very little care.
-I can forget to water this for a week or two and it will continue growing happily.
-It’s what they call ‘low maintenance’, and sometimes I have to remind myself to be low maintenance too.
-I’ve had to learn to make no demands on others.
+It also takes very little care.
+I can forget to water this for a week and it will continue growing happily.
+I’ve learnt from this plant to be low maintenance myself, and make no demands on others.

 4. Start to compare

-And you thought this was about plants?
+Did you think this post about plants?
 It’s about you, of course.
 Watching a plant grow is a way to hone your skill in observation, so that you can apply it first on yourself, then on others.
-We are so busy that we forget to stop and observe how we grow best.
-What environment works for you, how often you need positive input into your thinking, how long you take to bloom in any given career, whether you can grow upright on your own or need a support structure.
+We are so busy that we forget to stop and observe how we grow best:

 So let’s get back to nature.
 And don’t just stop to smell the flowers.
 Stop long enough to watch how they grow, and you’ll find out things about life and about yourself that you never knew.